 A commentator for the Guardian newspaper called Johnson the “emotionally neediest of politicians,” who is currently facing a career crisis.

 Earlier, UK Foreign Secretary Boris Johnson said in an article for the Sunday Telegraph newspaper that Moscow should “make a sensible compromise,” withdraw its support for Syrian President Bashar al-Assad and join the international coalition fighting Daesh.

 He also had canceled his visit to Moscow, scheduled for April 10, due to the recent developments in Syria having said that his priority was to maintain positive relations with the United States and other countries in the run up to the G-7 meeting.

-Posted by Jim W. Dean, Managing Editor on April 16, 2017, With 2268 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on April 16, 2017, With 2271 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.